Keep a Homemade Frozen Lasagna in your freezer for an easy meal on a busy day! Fresh, delicious, and a great time saver.

 - 1 tablespoon olive oil

-- 16 ounces Italian sausage, pork or turkey
+- 16 ounces Italian sausage, pork, turkey, or plant-based

 - 1 teaspoon salt, divided